forta-network/starter-kits/scam-detector-py/README.md

 - SCAM-DETECTOR-ADDRESS-POISONING or SCAM-DETECTOR-ADDRESS-POISONER
   - Fired when alert combination is observed that points to address poisoning attack

+- SCAM-DETECTOR-SIMILAR-CONTRACT
+  - Fired when a similar contract to a previously identified scammer contract has been identified

 - SCAM-DETECTOR-1
 - Fired when alert combination is observed that points to attack on chain that spans the 4 stages of an attack (funding, preparaiton, exploitation, and money laundering) Many of the alerts here point to rug pulls and rake tokens.